 Choosing Maui snorkeling accommodations can be challenging because there are five areas to choose from.
 From south to north they are:

-The majority of the good snorkeling is in south Maui, in and around Kihei and Wailea/Makena, but there are a few wonderful spots around Ka'anapali, Kapalua/Napili and Lahaina too.
+The majority of the good snorkeling is in south Maui, in and around Kihei and Wailea/Makena, but there are some good spots around Ka'anapali, Honokowai, Napili, Kapalua, and Lahaina too.

 Hotels in Maui range in quality, like anywhere.
 But Maui lacks many two star or lower hotels.
 This has prompted us to look at other sources for places to stay.
 We have mostly stayed in condos in Maui, specifically in Kihei and Napili.
 We also once stayed in a vacation rental in Kihei.